Oeconomo/estebansanchezoeconomo_memoireTNAH/script_extractionCatalogs/README.md

 - input : iiif manifest or pdf, jpeg, png, etc.

-- output : XML ALTO files
+- output : XML-ALTO files

 <br> python script : </br>

-- input : XML ALTO files produced by eScriptorium
+- input : XML-ALTO files produced by eScriptorium

-- output : XML TEI and CSV files
+- output : XML-TEI and CSV files

-The script output is an XML-TEI file which combines all the ALTO transcriptions and sticks to the [ODD](https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/5_ImproveGROBIDoutput/ODD/ODD_VisualContagions.xml) done by Caroline Corbières.
+The script output is an XML-TEI file which combines all the ALTO transcriptions and sticks to the [ODD](https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/5_ImproveGROBIDoutput/ODD/ODD_VisualContagions.xml) created by Caroline Corbières.

 The ```/exemples_output``` directory contains examples of data produced by this pipeline.